hatosableSAN/sableKTaNEtoolweb/README.md

 If you would like to create the application yourself, then follow the Dev Center guide on how to [Create a Java Web Application using Embedded Tomcat](https://devcenter.heroku.com/articles/create-a-java-web-application-using-embedded-tomcat).

+# how to run local

+mvn package

+からの

+sh target/bin/webapp